-The Seattle Times reported a story 2005 called The Enumclaw Horse Sex Case which was one of the paper’s most-read stories of the year.
+The Seattle Times reported a story in 2005 called The Enumclaw Horse Sex Case which was one of the paper’s most-read stories of the year.
 The King County Sherriff’s Department said it was “too gruesome” to report on, because well, it was.
 Two years later a documentary entitled Zoo debuted at the 2007 Sundance Film Festival.
 Zoo was also about the Enumclaw Horse Sex Case.

 2 Guys 1 Horse